A Little Bit of History About Kinbrae House

 The Bay of Falmouth is postcard picturesque with views of the Lizard Peninsular to the West and the unmistakable silhouette of Pendennis Castle perched high on the point to the East.
 Cargo ships anchored off the bay and colourful sailing boats can be seen along the coast towards the Lizard Peninsula.
 Closer to shore a seal or two may be glimpsed basking off the rocks towards Swanpool and if you are lucky a basking shark or pod of dolphin may pass through the bay, their antics and playful splashes easily spotted from the beach.
 The skies over the bay are a playground for a variety of seabirds, a never ending ballet being performed by Terns, Gulls, Oyster Catchers, Cormorants and migrating Swans.

 The lovely Queen Mary Garden, which backs on to Gylly Beach, is planted out with incredible sub tropical flora and fauna specimens and is a beautiful peaceful place for a walk before heading off to explore the famous South West Coastal Path.
 The Coastal Path can be accessed from Gylly Beach to head either East towards Pendennis Castle or West for a wild stomp along the rugged coastline towards Swanpool and the beaches of Maenporth and the Helford Passage beyond.
 There are lovely watering holes along the way.
 Heading East Castle Beach Café is a good place to stop for a much needed cuppa and Pendennis Castle Café offers a grand array of cakes and daily specials for visitors to this English Heritage Site.
 To the West Swanpool Beach Café has lots of lovely tasty treats including ice cream and Hooked on the Rocks has a wonderful seafood menu with daily specials.
 Venturing further West, Maenporth Beach Café can be found where they serve the most delicious crab sandwiches and lots of tasty treats.
-The Cove, across the road, is a favourite restaurant amongst locals and offers diners something more luxurious than a beach café menu.
+The Cove, across the road, was a favourite restaurant amongst locals and visitors as it offered diners something more luxurious than a beach café menu.
 It was recently bought by Michelin Star Chef Michael Caines in January 2020 and closed for refurbishment only opening a couple of weeks before the lockdown in March 2020.
 We didn’t get the chance to eat there but we imagine that Michael and his team will create a corner of heaven once they re-open.
-The Coastal Path just keeps going so there are bus services returning to Falmouth from all of the beaches and Helford Passage areas for those who do not fancy the return walk.
+The Coastal Path just keeps going from Maenporth.
+Thankfully there are bus services returning to Falmouth from all of the beaches and Helford Passage areas for those who do not fancy the return walk.
 There are several gardens enroute to the Helford Passage, Glendurgan NT and Trebah Gardens.
 Both have cafes and shops.
 If you make it as far as the Ferry Boat Inn its worth stopping for a sublime lunch or coffee and Cake.
 You may even have time to take the water taxi over to Helford and grab a pint and handmade woodfire pizza for lunch whilst gazing at the spectacular views from the the Shipwright Inn waterside deck.